Best Cities For New College Graduates To Find A Job In 2016

 9. Chicago, I

 How many people live in Chicago?
 According to the United States Census Bureau, the population of people living in Chicago as of July 2015 was 2,720 546.
 Chicago’s median home price is $165,700.
 The cost of living in Chicago is 3.40, higher than the United States average.
 According to the Bureau of Labor Statistics, the unemployment rate of this city is 4.7 percent as of May 2016.
-In Chicago, the average commute time is 33.49 minutes, 27 percent of commuters take mass transit, 50 percent drive in their own car alone, 10 percent carpool with others, while 4 percent work from home.
+In Chicago, the average commute time is 33.49 minutes; 27 percent of commuters take mass transit, 50 percent drive in their car alone, 10 percent carpool with others, and 4 percent work from home.

 10. San Francisco, CA